lambdata30/JHU---Getting-and-Cleaning-Data-Project/README.md

 Here, the tolower and gsub and functions were used to alter the variables names as followed:

 1. all column names were converted to lower case.
-2. special characters were removed ie - '_', '-', '()'.
+2. special characters were removed ie - '_', '-', '()' ','.
 3. 'bodybody' was replaced with body.

 ### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. ###

 This was performed using the tidyr functions group.by() as well as summarise.each().
-The output of this script can be found in the tidy_data.txt
+The output of this script can be found in the `tidy_data.txt`